diegoferigo/presentations/VVV18/PITCHME.md

 - Wraps C++ algorithms
     - iDynTree for Kinematics and Dynamics
     - YARP libraries
-- Seamless integration with YARP robots
+- Seamless integration with YARP robots and Gazebo
 - Supports the control of more than one robot

 +++